 They are prepared to record and present data which are not the subjects for a standard or for a handbook or not yet mature to be published as standard or handbook.

-They are named as ECSS-<X>-TM-<Number> <Version>, where <X>, <Number> and <Version> have the same meaning than for standards.
+They are named as ECSS-<X>-TM-<Number> <Version>, where <X>, <Number> and <Version> have the same meaning as for standards.

 Technical memoranda do not contain requirements, but provide additional information on selected topics addressed by the ECSS standards.
 Technical memoranda can be used as reference document and are not intended to be transformed into normative documents.